vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

 The properties to understand in the `params` are:

 * InputSecurityGroups - To filter allowance of Incoming Traffic only by a set of rules.
-* Type: "RTMP_PUSH" - the consumers open a connection to the server and keep it constantly active.
+* Type: "RTMP_PUSH" - the consumers open a connection to the server and keeps it constantly active.
 The producer will send (push) all new events to the consumers using that single always-on connection.
 In other words, the producer PUSHes the new events to the consumers.
 * Destinations - Since, we have the Type as "RTMP_PUSH", two destinations are provided which escalates the Input Class to "STANDARD_INPUT" (instead of "SINGLE_INPUT").
 This enables the Producer to replicate the Live Stream Content by attaching the source to both of the Inputs, which is the first step towards Resiliency.
 In our case, however we are using only `live/input1` Input.

 ### Create MediaLive Channel